 5. Export your Instagram highlight cover

-Click the Download at the top of the editor to save your cover to your computer, then move it over to Instagram when you’re ready.
+Click Download in right corner of the top toolbar to save your cover to your computer, then move it over to Instagram when you’re ready.
 Note that your design always autosaves in Hub, PicMonkey's cloud storage, for unlimited editing.

 How to add your custom Instagram highlight cover to Instagram